xdevguild/buildo-begins/README.md

 ### Other tools:

+- [buildo.dev](https://www.buildo.dev) - Buildo.dev is a MultiversX app that helps with blockchain interactions, like issuing tokens and querying smart contracts.
 - [elven.js](https://www.elvenjs.com) - Authenticate, sign, and send transactions on the MultiversX blockchain in the browser.
 No need for bundlers, frameworks, etc. Just import from the static script source, and you are ready to go.
 One static file to rule it all on the MultiversX blockchain!
 - [Elven Tools](https://www.elven.tools) - The PFP NFT toolset: NFT minter smart contract (decentralized way of minting), minter Nextjs dapp (interaction on the frontend side), CLI tool (deploy, configuration, interaction).
 - [Next.js Dapp Template](https://github.com/xdevguild/nextjs-dapp-template) - general purpose Next.js dapp template for interacting with MultiversX blockchain